 Questions in the Arithmetic reasoning subtest relate to the process of solving math word problems – you know those questions you had in elementary, middle, and high school

-You will need to take mathematical information (numbers, relationships, etc.) and create an arithmetic problem, and then solve it to find the correct answer.
+You will need to take mathematical information (related to numbers, relationships, etc.) and create an arithmetic problem, and then solve it to find the right answer.

-Whether you enjoy these types of problems or dread them, there is a process you can use to make solving them quicker and easier.
-Your test administrator will provide you with scratch paper and a number two pencil for this portion of the ASVAB.
+Whether you enjoy these types of problems or dread them, there is a process you can use to solve them quicker and easier.
+Your test administrator will provide you with scratch paper and two pencils for this portion of the ASVAB test.
 Calculators are not allowed.
-If you are taking the pencil-and-paper test, you will 36 minutes to answer 30 questions and if you are taking the computer version, you will have 39 minutes to answer 16 questions.
+If you are taking the pencil-and-paper test, you will have 36 minutes to answer 30 questions and if you are taking the computer version, you will have 39 minutes to complete 16 questions.